 The Best Spots for Stargazing in Edinburgh

-Arthur’s Seat is one of the city’s most prominent landmarks and a popular tourist attraction which appears on most Edinburgh weekend itineraries.
+Arthur’s Seat is one of the city’s most prominent landmarks and a popular tourist attraction that appears on most Edinburgh weekend itineraries.
 Locals and visitors walk up Arthur’s Seat for exercise and to enjoy views of the Old and New Towns.
-On a clear day you can see the Forth Bridges and over to The Kingdom of Fife.
+On a clear day, you can see the Forth Bridges and over to The Kingdom of Fife.
 Film fans reading this may recognize Arthur’s Seat and its Salisbury Crags from Trainspotting with Ewan McGregor and One Day with Anne Hathaway.

-It takes less than an hour to walk to the summit and there is a well trodden path to get you there.
-However, it is recommended you do this hike in daylight before you attempt to walk up it at night as it can be rocky under foot.
+It takes less than an hour to walk to the summit and there is a well-trodden path to get you there.
+However, it is recommended you do this hike in daylight before you attempt to walk up it at night as it can be rocky underfoot.
 There’s also a bit of scrambling at the top, depending on what path you take.
 The hill has no barrier protection, just a cliff edge so don’t get too caught up on the views and watch your step.

 Calton Hill is an easier hike compared to Arthur’s Seat as it takes less than 10 minutes to get to the top.